bhardgrove/Leetcode/README.md

 hammingDistance.js
 The Hamming distance between two integers is the number of positions at which the corresponding bits are different.
 Given two integers x and y, calculate the Hamming distance.

+duplicates.js
+Find all the duplicates in an array